isb-cgc/readthedocs/docs/source/sections/GettingStartedWithR.rst

 RStudio is a freely available development environment that makes working in R more intuitive.
 Always install (and update to) the most recent versions.

-First we need to download and install R. `Download and install R <https://cran.rstudio.com/>`_.
+* First, we need to download and install R. `Download and install R <https://cran.rstudio.com/>`_.

-Next we download and install RStudio. `RStudio <https://www.rstudio.com/products/rstudio/download/>`_.
+* Next, we download and install RStudio. `RStudio <https://www.rstudio.com/products/rstudio/download/>`_.

 Questions?
 ----------